asankah/asankah.github.io/content/content/blog/ansible-cli-sugar.md

 ---
 title: "A new way to work with Ansible on the command line"
 date: 2020-06-01
+description: "A convenient syntactic sugar for using Ansible on the command line."
 ---
 This article is about using [Ansible](https://ansible.com) on the command-line.